sobekbr/codeigniter-hipsupport/readme.md

 # HipSupport

 HipSupport is a CodeIgniter library that facilitates the creation of a live chat support system ontop of HipChat's API.
 If you are already using CodeIgniter and HipChat, then you can have a fully functional live chat system up and running in minutes.
+[Try a live demo!](http://www.bradestey.com/projects/hipsupport/demo)

 - [How it Works](#how-it-works)
 - [Requirements](#requirements)